XcenaX/FireSimulationPlugin/README.md

    - Create a `GridActor` in your scene.
    - Assign the desired size to this actor to define the Fire Grid.
 The simulation will only occur within the bounds of this actor.

+3. You also must to place ExponentialHeightFog on scene to make smoke work.
 ### Preparing Actors for Simulation

 3. **Enable Fire Simulation for Actors:**